Niki-600/kdesu-rust-workaround/README.md

 Installation:
 - copy kdesu-sudo-wrapper into your home directory
 - copy kdesurc config file into ~/.config
-- Edit kdesurc (set command=... to the path where the wrapper is)
+- Edit kdesurc (set command=... to the path where the wrapper is located)

         Example: "command=/home/user/kdesu-sudo-wrapper"
 - Make kdesu-sudo-wrapper executable (right click -> Properties -> Permissions -> Check "Allow file to be executed as a program")

 This script IS NOT intended to be a PERMANENT FIX to this issue and cannot accept more than 9 Arguments (command + 8)